 U visa permits the holder to stay in the U.S. and obtain work authorization for up to four years.
-Applicants for U status can also petition for some family members.
-A person with U visa status can usually apply for permanent residency after having a valid U status for three years.
+Applicants for U nonimmigrant status can also petition for certain family members.
+A person with U visa status can usually apply for permanent residency after having a valid U nonimmigrant status for three years.
 The U visa petition can be accompanied by an application that waives unlawful entry and other immigration violations.